 At LSU, Shaq was a two-time All-American, two-time SEC Player of the Year, and was named the National Player of the Year by multiple outlets in 1991.
 He averaged 21.6 points and 13.5 rebounds per game in his three-year career, which is pretty ridiculous and also rather modest in comparison to his counterparts on this list.

-There’s a 900-pound bronze statue right in front of the LSU Tigers Basketball Practice Facility in case you need to know just how much O’Neal, the former NBA MVP and four-time NBA champion, means to the basketball program’s history.
+There's a 900-pound bronze statue right in front of the LSU Tigers Basketball Practice Facility in case you need to know just how much O'Neal, the former NBA MVP and four-time NBA champion -- three with the Los Angeles Lakers and one with the Miami Heat -- means to the basketball program's history.

 Coach: Dale Brown (1972-1997)

-When Dale Brown was hired in 1972 to replace Press Maravich, the father of the famous “Pistol” Pete Maravich, the expectations to continue the excellence were lofty, despite the program’s history of mediocrity.
+When Dale Brown was hired in 1972 to replace Press Maravich, the father of the famous "Pistol" Pete Maravich, as LSU's head basketball coach, the expectations to continue the excellence were lofty, despite the program's history of mediocrity.
 Brown lived up to everything and more.